AML Laws and Regulations in the US 2024—What Has Changed?

 In particular, the Patriot Act imposes a range of Customer Due Diligence (CDD) and screening responsibilities on US companies, with a focus on international transactions.
 The Patriot Act imposes criminal and financial penalties for persons found to be in violation of CFT compliance regulations.

 As a FATF member state, the US requires financial institutions to take a risk-based approach to AML/CFT.
-This means that they must conduct a Know Your Customer (KYC) assessment to identify clients at the onboarding process, establish the level of compliance risk they represent, and deploy AML/CFT measures in proportion to that risk.
-As a result, companies may subject higher risk customers to enhanced monitoring and screening measures.
+This means that they must conduct a Know Your Customer (KYC) assessment to identify clients at the onboarding process, establish the level of compliance risk they wish to tolerate and deploy AML/CFT measures in proportion to that risk.

-A good US AML compliance program must include the following procedures:
+A good AML compliance program for a US institution must include the following procedures:

-Under the risk-based approach to AML/CFT, the US requires firms to subject higher risk customers to Enhanced Due Diligence (EDD) measures.
-The EDD process includes a larger degree of AML/CFT scrutiny, stronger identity verification measures, and checks into the sources of customer funds.
+Under the risk-based approach to AML/CFT, the US requires firms to impose on their higher-risk customers Enhanced Due Diligence (EDD) checks/make them subject to EDD measures.
+The EDD process includes a larger degree of AML/CFT scrutiny, stronger identity verification measures, and additional checks such as checks on the source of customer funds and wealth.

 Financial institutions must submit a Suspicious Activity Report (SAR) using a special Bank Secrecy Act BSA E-Filing System no later than 30 calendar days after the date when signs of money laundering were initially detected.